Giving Recognition and Effort Awards

 - Effort Awards are reserved for Bronze, Silver, and Gold level recognition.
 If you choose one of the “No Medal” options, do not announce the student as an Effort Award winner.

 - To keep Recognition fair, students should have the same number of turns.
 Recognition turns may be viewed from the Teacher Dashboard at Shares on the side-panel.
-Score all students (even if you record a zero score) before starting Recognition scoring over.
-Recognition turns can accidently become out of sync if you restart Recognition scoring before every student has had a turn or you connect to the Teacher Scoring App with different devices (e.g. a smartphone and a tablet).
+Score all students (even if you record a zero score) before resetting Recognition scoring.
+Recognition turns can accidently become out of sync if you reset Recognition scoring before every student has had a turn or you connect to the Effort Scoring App with different devices (e.g. a smartphone and a tablet).

 - When using Recognition, rather than selecting ”No Medal” for a student that did not meet the minimum requirement for a Bronze medal, you could temporarily skip the student to see if they can improve their effort and/or behavior.
 You may even want to quietly let the student know that they missed their chance at an Effort Award, but you are going to give them another chance tomorrow (middle or high school) or later today (elementary).
 When you skip a student, you may want to make Silver the highest badge they can earn on a retry.